hangardonelli/houdini-discord/README.md

 This bot requires your houdini credentials and you are also going to need a discord bot token with administration privileges (8).
 - Discord Bot Token
 - Server IP
-- Redis Port (note that if your houdini instance is running in docker-compose the port is probably not the default for redis, in that case you (use `docker ps` to check)
+- Redis Port (note that if your houdini instance is running in docker-compose the port is probably not the default for redis.
+In that case (use `docker ps` to check)
 - PostgreSQL credentials for READ/WRITE/Exec functions and stored procedures
 - List of CPPS servers (name and ids)